The Tech Recruitment World Still Isn't Flat

 The Global Talent Stream application (replacing the traditional LMIA) has a service standard of 10 days for 80% of applications

-“Streamlined, client focused service” from Employment and Social Development Canada - this means ESDC will work with you, as opposed to a “submit and hope for the best” scenario
+“Streamlined, client focused service” from Employment and Social Development Canada - this means ESDC is in contact with you throughout the process, as opposed to a “submit and hope for the best” scenario

 If approved, eligibility for 2-week work permit processing

-Applications can be submitted online through a data gateway web portal
+Applications can be submitted online through a web portal

 $1,000 government processing fee per employee

 The business world is as competitive as ever, and so is the Canadian tech recruitment industry.
 By broadening your recruitment efforts and making use of the Global Talent Stream, the world is your oyster in terms of finding top tech talent to give your company the best chance at success.

 Because we all know how important good people are to the success of your company.